deltachat/deltachat-desktop/docs/UPDATE_CORE.md

 > bash shortcut `node ./bin/link_core/link_version.js 1.142.2`

+> make sure you are in the repository root, otherwise the command will not work

 ## Update to a development version

 So you are prototyping a new function and have a desktop and a core pr and want to link the core pr in the desktop pr so that the CI can properly test your pull request.